Rhiannon-OBrien-Coder/u2_Project-2_Squeaker/README.md

 # u2_Project-2_Squeaker

 ## Where to begin
 The plan for this project is to make a twitter knock off style application themed around mice instead of birds.
 When you post on Squeaker, it's called a "squeak"!
 When you follow another user, it's called "Joining their mischief".
+"Giving a post a like" is "Giving a squeak a cheese".

 Auto logged in is fine - dont look into jot and authorization stuff ~Jeremy.